Art in Public Places

 UNT Art Path

-The UNT Art Path is a guided walking tour that features artworks in public places, celebrating UNT Art Collections.
-Please contact us to book your tour.
+The UNT Art Path is a self-guided walking tour that features artworks in public places, celebrating UNT Art Collections.
+Please contact us to coordinate your tour route.

 UNT Artist Registry